 Typically, the patient is asked to sit up in bed and dangle her legs over the side.
 Occasionally the patient may be given the epidural while lying on her side.
 While sitting, the patient will be asked to push her lower back out to make the back C-shaped.
 It will be important to hold this position to allow the spaces in the spine to open to ensure easy passage of the epidural needle.

-The anesthesiologist will feel the bones in the back to determine the best place to insert the epidural.
-Once that spot is determined, the area will be made numb with a small injection of local anesthetic or numbing drug.
-Generally this feels like a little pinch or insect bite.
+The anesthesiologist or CRNA will feel the bones in the back to determine the best place to insert the epidural.
+Once that spot is determined, the area will be made numb with a small injection of a local anesthetic or numbing drug.
+Generally, this feels like a little pinch or insect bite.

 Through the numb spot, the epidural needle will be advanced into the epidural space in the back.
 This is the space just outside the sac of fluid bathing the spinal cord and spinal nerves.
 Most patients report that the placement process feels like pressure and is otherwise fairly comfortable.

 Once the needle is in the right place, a small amount of anesthetic is injected to confirm that it is properly placed.
-Next, a tiny plastic tube about the thickness of dental floss is passed through the needle.
-This tiny tube (called an epidural catheter) is left in place and the needle removed.
-The tiny tube will be connected on the outside to a special pump ensuring consistent flow of the same type of medicine already in place.
-There will be a slow and steady flow of new medicine through the little tube throughout labor.
+Next, a small plastic tube about the thickness of a fishing line is passed through the needle.
+This tube (called an epidural catheter) is left in place and the needle removed.
+The tube will be connected on the outside to a special pump ensuring a consistent flow of the same type of medicine already in place.
+There will be a slow and steady flow of new medicine through the tube throughout labor.
 The pump is turned off after delivery and then the epidural catheter can be easily removed.

 Risks of Epidural/Spinal Anesthesia